albinjal/Bayesian-Car-Counting/blog.md

 The predicted car count of 7924 closely aligns with the ground truth count of 8059, resulting in a maximum percentage error of -135 %.
 In contrast, VGG-19 with MSE exhibits higher prediction errors, as indicated by its higher MSE of 33.
 Its MAE of 23.4 and MAPE of 105 % also highlight its suboptimal precision.

-It is important to note that while a direct comparision between the performances of the two models is possible, it may not be the most fair.
+It is important to note that while a direct comparison between the performances of the two models is possible, it may not be the most fair.
 The MSE model is trained on only the number of cars in the patches while the BL model also trains on the exact position of the cars in the patches.
 This means that the BL model has more information to train on and should be able to achieve better results.
 However, since the MSE model uses a linear layer at the end, it is not as flexible with the size of the input images as the one used in the BL model.
 The ability to adapt to different patch sizes is one of the main benefits of the BL model.
 ### Generalization
 The generalization of the model was evaluated using aerial images obtained from Google Earth of the TU Delft campus.
 We selected the three images for this.
 <p float="left">